Songs for Swingin' Sellers: Background

 After being promoted to head of Parlophone Records in 1955, George Martin began to shift the label, a subsidiary of EMI, away from the classical music and original cast recordings it had focused on before.
-Martin felt unable to compete against the American catalogues that his larger rivals HMV and Columbia released and later explained "I knew I had to make a mark in some way... ...and the way I chose was to go into comedy, because no one was doing it.
+Martin felt unable to compete against the American catalogues that his larger rivals His Master's Voice and Columbia released and later explained "I knew I had to make a mark in some way... ...and the way I chose was to go into comedy, because no one was doing it.
 People were doing it in the States – Stan Freberg, Bob Newhart — but there was nothing in England to speak of.
 And it seemed to work".
 Martin was aided by the contemporary success of radio comedy and believed "comedy records succeeded because sound dominated in the days before television got its grip on people".
 He was dispirited when the BBC radio comedy stars the Goons left Parlophone for Decca after their cover of "Unchained Melody" was blocked from release by the song's publishers, but he achieved a breakthrough in 1957 when he worked with Peter Sellers again; Sellers' comic recording of "Any Old Iron", a music hall song given a satirical skiffle arrangement and sung in the voice of The Goon Show character Willium "Mate" Cobblers, reached number 17 on the UK Singles Chart.
 Recognising that Sellers was capable of "a daydreaming form of humour which could be amusing and seductive without requiring the trigger of a live audience", Martin pitched a full album to EMI.
 The management were reluctant, doubting the commercial viability of a full-length studio comedy record.
 They agreed only to a compromise: that The Best of Sellers be made at a reduced production budget for release as a 10-inch LP rather than a standard 12-inch.
-The album's tongue-in-cheek title proved apt when it became a number three hit and its success led to EMI commissioning a 12-inch reissue despite their earlier misgivings.
-Subsequently, Martin was asked to make a second album with Sellers by the same people who had denigrated the idea of the first, something he considered "a kind of accolade, which recognised Parlophone as the label for humorous people".
+The album's tongue-in-cheek title proved apt when it became a number three hit.
+Subsequently, Martin was asked to make a second album with Sellers by the same people who had denigrated the idea of the first, something he considered "a kind of accolade, which recognised Parlophone as the label for humorous people" according to biographer Ken Womack.